 Drift and Accidental Applications

 Pesticide drift occurs when spray particles or vapors move off-target due to environmental factors like wind, temperature, humidity, or improper sprayer setup.
 Vapor drift is influenced by chemical formulation, temperature, relative humidity, wind, and inversions.
-Depending on how the drift happens, it can affect plants only within the immediate area or plants in excess of a mile away.
+Depending on how the drift occurs, it can affect plants only within the immediate area or plants located more than a mile away.

 Accidental applications occur when sprayers aren’t properly rinsed, contaminating subsequent treatments.
-For example, if a sprayer with herbicide residue is used for fungicide, unintended plants may be damaged.
+For example, if a sprayer with herbicide residue is used for fungicide, unintended plants may be damaged as a result.
 Accidental applications also occur when applicators are careless or distracted and apply chemicals to a plant they did not intend to spray.

 Spills

 Spills are typically accidental or unintentional applications of any type of chemical that can kill or cause damage to plants.
-Often, they are chemicals that are not intended for plant use and have toxic properties.
+Often, they are chemicals that are not intended for use on plants and have toxic properties.
 Examples include gasoline, motor oil, antifreeze, diesel fuel, drain cleaner, bleach, ammonia, paint, cleaners, and lighter fluid.
-Often, these chemicals are toxic to animals and humans as well as plants.
+Often, these chemicals are toxic to animals and humans, as well as plants.

 Improper Use

 When any chemical is not used according to the label directions, unintentional injury can occur.
-It is unlawful to use any pesticide in a way not outlined on the product's label.
+It is unlawful to use any pesticide in a manner not specified on the product label.
 Improper use can take many forms.

 Use on Inappropriate Species